Healthdirect Free Australian health advice you can count on.

 • Consider discussing how your mental illness affects your everyday life, and how it might affect the relationship.

-• Practise what you want to say beforehand with someone you trust, or say it out loud to yourself.
+• Practice what you want to say beforehand with someone you trust or say it out loud to yourself.

 How can I deal with any stigma?

-If you have a mental illness, you might find that some people see you negatively.
+• If you have a mental illness, you might find that some people view you negatively.
 This is called stigma.

-This stigma can be difficult to deal with.
-Learning some facts about your condition and talking to mental health professionals may help you deal better with the effects of stigma.
+• This stigma can be hard to handle, but knowing more about your condition and talking to professionals can help you cope better.

 There are many services that can help with advice about talking with your employer, family or friends: